Azure/sql-action/README.md

 ### Authentication

 The v1.x version of sql-action supports SQL authentication only in the connection string.
 Starting in v2, AAD Password, AAD Service Principal, and AAD Default authentications are also supported.

+### Arguments

+sql-action supports passing arguments to SqlPackage, go-sqlcmd, and dotnet build.
+- **SqlPackage**: SqlPackage publish properties are passed to the SqlPackage utility from the `arguments` property.
+More information on these properties is available in the [SqlPackage publish](https://docs.microsoft.com/sql/tools/sqlpackage/sqlpackage-publish#properties-specific-to-the-publish-action) documentation.
+SqlPackage [parameters](https://docs.microsoft.com/sql/tools/sqlpackage/sqlpackage-publish#parameters-for-the-publish-action) that do not impact the source or target setting are also valid, including `/Profile:` for a publish profile, `/DeployReportPath:` for a deployment report, and `/Variables:` to set SQLCMD variable values.
+- **go-sqlcmd**: go-sqlcmd parameters are passed to the go-sqlcmd utility from the `arguments` property.
+This enables SQLCMD variables `-v` to be passed  to scripts as seen in the [sqlcmd documentation](https://docs.microsoft.com/sql/tools/sqlcmd-utility#syntax).
+- **dotnet build**: dotnet build options are passed to the SQL project build step from the `build-arguments` property.
+More information on options is available in the [dotnet build documentation](https://docs.microsoft.com/dotnet/core/tools/dotnet-build#options).

 ### Environments